Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 Sure.
 On the commercial side, from the beginning, one of the things that we highlighted as one of the growth levers for the opportunity of bringing in the CTF properties into Frontier was that the commercial sales that we inherited were really very low-end products, services, it was basic.
 DSL, some POTS, there certainly was carrier business that came with it.
 But we built the sales team from scratch and we did it in a very purposeful way with the idea of having that as one of the growth levers.
 And we've been tracking exactly to our plan on what the MRC growth would be as we staffed up and built competency and started to get to people to build their funnels.

 So just in the last, I would say, two months, we've got to the point where the sales funnels are at a point where we would start to hit our model for commercial MRC production, and you're starting to see some of that flow in now and drive the stability that you saw on this quarter.
 I feel very good about the continued trends of Ted and his team on the direct side is also turning up additional indirect channels.
 And starting a direct channel on the small side that would all be incremental here.
-And each one of those were really coming in as a challenge or versus the incumbent because Verizon had really led the market share trend (29:30) in these areas, and it hadn't been a focus area.
+And each one of those we're really coming in as a challenger versus the incumbent because Verizon had really led the market share attrite in these areas, and it hadn't been a focus area.

 So we see it as a big opportunity.
 We're starting to see the benefit already, and we think more will come as we get into the back half of the year.